opendatahub-io/opendatahub-community/contributing.md

 *TODO: Add information about how to submit tests and viewing results*

-Continuous integration will run these tests either as pre-submits on PRs, post-submits against master/release branches, or both.
+Continuous integration will run these tests either as pre-submits on PRs, post-submits against main/release branches, or both.

 ## Documentation

 Consider contributing to documentation to improve install instructions, tutorials, examples and more by adding content to [opendatahub.io](https://github.com/opendatahub-io/opendatahub.io).
+If new features or components are being submitted, it is expected that proper documentation will accompany it.

 ## Issues Management or Triage